AdaCore/libadalang/ada/doc/introduction.rst

 Libadalang introduction and high level approach
 ***********************************************

 Welcome to you!
-If you are reading this document, you are either interrested into Libadalang, or trying to contribute to it as a developer.
+If you are reading this document, you are either interested into Libadalang, or trying to contribute to it as a developer.
 This introduction will go over the high level goals of the project, as well as over the technical approach that has been chosen to achieve those goals.
 It is